ben0bi/RUNPIXI.js/README.txt

 CHANGES
 -------
+0.6.5 + New function ApplyFilter and CreateColorShader which creates a simple colouring (used for whitening some stuff for tilting it afterwards.)
-0.6.4 + Center the screen horizontally and something with scroll boundaries.
+0.6.4 + Center the screen horizontally and something with scroll boundaries (which is not functional yet).
 0.6.3 + Set background color to your desired value or to transparent.
 Finally.
 0.6.2 + Return global mouse position with RUNPIXI.instance.GlobalMousePosition().x/y or RUNPIXI.MOUSE().x/y
 0.6.1 + Reset scroll, zoom and rotation factor with Ctrl+Enter.